d99kris/nmail/README.md

 ### save_pass

-Specified whether nmail shall store the password(s) (default enabled).
+Specifies whether nmail shall store the password(s) (default enabled).

+### sender_hostname

+Custom sender hostname to use in `Message-ID` email header for outgoing emails.
+If not set, nmail uses the system hostname (default).

 ### sent